-Pulsonix12.0 users that have already been using the Vault with PostgreSQL V9.5 (x86) should still run the Pulsonix12.5 Vault Server Setup program to install the 64-bit V14.5 Postgres server alongside the V9.5 version.
-Prior to doing this, the Pulsonix 12.0 Vault Admin program should be run, as described below in the "Vault Database Update - Backup your existing Database" section, to create a backup of the Pulsonix 12.0 Vault.
+If you have already been using the Vault with PostgreSQL V9.5 (x86), you should still run the Pulsonix Vault Server Setup program to install the 64-bit V14.5 Postgres server alongside the V9.5 version.
+Prior to doing this, the existing Pulsonix Vault Admin program should be run, as described below in the Backup your existing Database section, to create a backup of the Pulsonix Vault.